fmalaspina/auction/README.md

 > **Important:**
 > *Always* call `partialWithdraw()` to reclaim your earlier bids if you have been out-bid and want your ETH back **before** the auction ends.
 After the auction, your refund is handled automatically by the owner.

->**NOTES:**

-On the deployed version documentation has an error on line 11:

-"- Auction duration is initially set to 1 hour."

-I should reflect the actual duration of the deployed contract wich is 7 days.